 Failure is just a step towards success. -Colleen Thomson, North Idaho STEM Charter Academy

 Robots, structures, cars and more—LEGO offers so many ways for children to build and engage in STEM-based learning.
+The best Lego sets are ones that get used, I always say.
 LEGO has grown from a basic toy manufacturer to an educational empire, with programs tailored to public and charter schools, after-school programs and workshops.
 LEGO Education‘s mission is to “create active, collaborative, lifelong learners,” and to work with teachers to “enable every student to succeed in education and be prepared for future life challenges.”

 The LEGO Learning System is built on the “4Cs”: